 Published amazing content?
 Awesome, but your job isn’t done yet.

-See, if you’re just getting started with your content marketing, you probably don’t have much of an audience to begin with.
+See, if you’re just getting started with your content marketing, you probably don’t have that much of an audience.

 So, what that means is, you need to ACTIVELY promote your content.